gopi-suvanam/gopi-suvanam.github.io/_posts/2023-05-26-Higher-Order-Functions-in-Functional-Programming-using-JavaScript.md

 	const f = runge_kutta(dydt, y0, t0, h);
 	console.log("Value of y at 1",f(1));

-Experiment in this notebook: [Runge-Kutta Method for Differential Equations](/jsnb/#./examples/Runge-Kutta-for-Differential-Equations.jsnb).

 ### Example of Higher Order Function in Simulation

-Here's an example of a Monte Carlo simulation for football odds calculation using a simple scoring model:
+Below is an example of a Monte Carlo simulation for football odds calculation using a simple scoring model.
+Experiment in this notebook: [Monte-Carlo Simulation of Goals](/jsnb/#./examples/Monte-Carlo-Simulation-of-Goals.jsnb){: .jsnb-link}

 	// Function to perform Monte Carlo simulation for odds calculation function monte_carlo_simulation( num_simulations, simulate_match) {